-We show: i) simple total counts; ii) "national" policy counts (excluding policies implemented at the firm level); and iii) counts of the "implementing public agency" using data on the institutions deploying industrial policies, from Juhász and Lane (2024); Field (2024).
+We show: i) simple total counts; ii) "national" policy counts (excluding policies implemented at the firm level); and iii) counts of the "implementing agency" using data on the institutions deploying industrial policies, from Juhász and Lane (2024); Field (2024).
 The first, baseline, measure (i) shows all industrial policy activity.
 This measure is difficult to compare across countries if policies are reported at different levels of granularity.
 The second (ii) and third (iii) measures address these issues.
-The second measure (ii) excludes any industrial policy reported as being implemented at the firm level (as provided in the GTA source data).
-This approach mitigates concerns about double-counting and inconsistent reporting standards across countries or programs by completely discarding information reported at the most detailed implementation level (the firm level).
+The second measure (ii) excludes any industrial policy reported as being implemented at the firm level (as provided in the GTA source data).16 This approach mitigates concerns about double-counting and inconsistent reporting standards across countries or programs by completely discarding information reported at the firm level.
 For this reason, we consider measure (ii) a particularly conservative approach that likely excludes many legitimate policies we wish to include.

 The third measure (iii) addresses the same concerns by using the implementing agency as the unit of analysis (e.g., the ministry of finance providing capital injections, a publicly owned financial institution providing export credit, or a national rail corporation offering subsidized rail freight for targeted domestic sectors).
-Specifically, we use the policy implementing agency as our unit of analysis, recording policies implemented by an agency as a single policy.
+Specifically, we use the policy-implementing agency-year as our unit of analysis, recording policies implemented by an agency in the same year as a single policy.
 This method accommodates varying reporting standards across policy programs and countries without entirely discarding individual policies.
-For example, an export loan program implemented by a public financial institution and disbursed to many firms is counted once, regardless of whether individual loans are separately enumerated in the data.
+For example, an export loan program implemented by a public financial institution and disbursed to many firms in the same year is counted once, regardless of whether individual loans are separately enumerated in the data.